buu342/N64-UNFLoader/README.md

 /*==============================
     debug_assert
-    Halts the program if the expression fails
+    Halts the program if the expression fails.
     @param The expression to test
 ==============================*/
 #define debug_assert(expr)

 /*==============================
     debug_pollcommands
-    Unimplemented!
-    Check the USB for incoming commands
+    Check the USB for incoming commands.
 ==============================*/
-extern void debug_pollcommands();
+void debug_pollcommands();

 /*==============================
     debug_addcommand
-    Unimplemented!
-    Adds a command for the USB to read
+    Adds a command for the USB to read.
     @param The command name
     @param The command description
     @param The function pointer to execute
 ==============================*/
-void debug_addcommand(char* command, char* description, void(*execute)());
+void debug_addcommand(char* command, char* description, char*(*execute)());

 /*==============================
     debug_parsecommand
-    Unimplemented!
-    Gets the next part of the incoming command
+    Stores the next part of the incoming command into the provided buffer.
-    @return A pointer to the next part of the command, or NULL
+    Make sure the buffer can fit the amount of data from debug_sizecommand!
+    If you pass NULL, it skips this command.
+    @param The buffer to store the data in
 ==============================*/
-char* debug_parsecommand();
+void debug_parsecommand(void* buffer);

 /*==============================
-    debug_commandsize
-    Unimplemented!
+    debug_sizecommand
-    Returns the size of the data from this part of the command
+    Returns the size of the data from this part of the command.
-    @return The size of the data in bytes, or -1
+    @return The size of the data in bytes, or 0
 ==============================*/
-int debug_commandsize();
+int debug_sizecommand();

 /*==============================
     debug_printcommands
-    Unimplemented!
     Prints a list of commands to the developer's command prompt.
 ==============================*/
 void debug_printcommands();